j7nw4r/rust-rdkafka/README.md

 The current minimum supported Rust version (MSRV) is 1.70.0.
 Note that bumping the MSRV is not considered a breaking change.
-Any release of rust-rdkafka may bump the MSRV.
+Any release of rust-rdkafka-redux may bump the MSRV.

 ### Asynchronous runtimes